VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Evaluation

 \subsection{Generality Evaluation (RQ4)}

 \textbf{RQ4 Setup.} To evaluate the cross-language generalization of \tool, we directly use the C/C++ \textsc{PrimeVul}~\cite{ding2024vulnerability} dataset. \textsc{PrimeVul} utilizes a temporal split to prevent data leakage, and its latest test set contains 435 pairs of vulnerable and non-vulnerable functions~\cite{ding2025prep}.
 We directly evaluate \tool on this test set.
-Since \tool is built upon Joern and Tree-sitter, both of which are language agnostic, our core architecture requires minimal adaptation for C/C++.
-The only modification involved omitting the reflection call edge enhancement, as this mechanism addresses Java-specific dynamic features and is inapplicable to C/C++.
-All components remain unchanged.
+Since \tool is built upon Joern and Tree-sitter, both of which are multilingual, the adaptation for C/C++ is confined to a small number of changes within each component (Sec.~\ref{sec:overview}).
+For UDG construction (Sec.~\ref{sec:udg-construction}), we first consolidate macro definitions from included headers into a single header file, and then invoke ``\texttt{gcc~-E}'' to expand all macros before Joern parses the source, and replace the Java reflection call edge enhancement with a function pointer enhancement that reuses the same neuro-symbolic mechanism (Sec.~\ref{sec:udg-enhancement}), since both involve indirect dispatch resolved at runtime.
+The Java \texttt{java.lang.reflect} enhancement is omitted as it is inapplicable to C/C++.
+Holistic context extraction (Sec.~\ref{sec:context-extraction}) operates entirely on the UDG through graph slicing and implicit context resolution, requiring no changes.
+For context-aware LLM reasoning (Sec.~\ref{sec:context-aware-llm-reasoning}), the CWE guideline prescribes detection reasoning steps (e.g., taint propagation tracing, and~defense adequacy assessment) rather than concrete API names, and thus it is reused without modification.
+Only the~sensitive~API mappings are replaced with C/C++ counterparts (e.g., \texttt{memcpy}, \texttt{memset} for memory safety CWEs), covering~\todo{30}~CWE types.
+We exclude \textsc{IRIS} for comparison since it is not applicable to C/C++.